Warsaw: Urbanism and architecture

 Exceptional examples of bourgeois architecture of the later periods were not restored by the communist authorities after the war or were remodelled.
 Notable examples of post-war architecture include the Palace of Culture and Science, a Stalinist skyscraper based on the Empire State Building in New York.
 The Constitution Square, with its monumental socialist realist forms, was modelled on the grand squares of Paris, London, Moscow and Rome.
 Italianate tuscan-styled colonnades based on those at Piazza della Repubblica in Rome were also erected on Saviour Square.
-Contemporary architecture in Warsaw is represented by the Metropolitan Office Building at Pilsudski Square and Varso tower, both by Norman Foster, Warsaw University Library (BUW) by Marek Budzyński and Zbigniew Badowski, featuring a garden on its roof and view of the Vistula River, Rondo 1 office building by Skidmore, Owings & Merrill, Złota 44 residential skyscraper by Daniel Libeskind, Museum of the History of Polish Jews by Rainer Mahlamäki and the Golden Terraces comprising seven overlapping domes mixed-use retail and business centre.
+Contemporary architecture in Warsaw is represented by the Metropolitan Office Building at Pilsudski Square and Varso tower, both by Norman Foster, Warsaw University Library (BUW) by Marek Budzyński and Zbigniew Badowski, featuring a garden on its roof and view of the Vistula River, Rondo 1 office building by Skidmore, Owings & Merrill, Złota 44 residential skyscraper by Daniel Libeskind, Museum of the History of Polish Jews by Rainer Mahlamäki and the Golden Terraces, a mixed-use retail and business centre featuring a steel diagrid roof.